OB-lab/James_et_al._2021-MBE/README.md

 The first argument corresponds to the number of models, the second argument corresponds to the number of independent runs per model, and the third argument corresponds to the root name of the files. ```extract_ml.pl``` should be invoked from the location that contains all the models in separate directories named as consecutive numbers from 1 to the maximum number of different models.

 The custom R script ```summaryplots_fsc.R``` graphically summarises the performance of the ```fastsimcoal2``` runs across the different models.
-It generates a PDF file showing boxplots of the maximum likelihood values of all runs per model and scatter plots of the likelihood values along the optimisation cycles of the best run per model.
-By inspecting these plots, we can get a general idea about the overall performance of the parameter space exploration.
+It generates a PDF file showing a boxplot of the maximum likelihood values of all runs per model and a scatter plot of the likelihood values along the optimisation cycles of the best run per model.
 This is how the plots look like:

 ![Alt text](images/models_likelihoods1.png?raw=true "Title")